Application State

 strongly coupled with the application state.

-manipulates the log (right in the figure) by replacing the snapshot entry.
+to update the log (right in the figure) by replacing the snapshot entry.

 In this figure, the snapshot index is 51.